 Across all grades, perspectives are challenged daily through culturally themed courses focusing on a different area of the world each year.
-Each spring, our classrooms literally come alive with our annual journey to the country of focus.
-Imagine having the opportunity to experience first-hand the sights, sounds and smells about which you learned during the year!
-Recent adventures have brought us to South Africa, Iceland and Mongolia.
-This year we are studying and voyaging to Israel.
+Each spring, our classrooms come alive with our annual journey to the country of focus.
+Imagine having the opportunity to experience first-hand the sights, sounds, and smells about which you learned during the year!
+Recent adventures have brought us to South Africa, Albania, Iceland, and Mongolia, as well as many more places around the world!

 T-D is Westchester’s only “Little Red Schoolhouse.”
 Thornton-Donovan School was founded in 1901 as The New Rochelle School and Kindergarten by Judge Martin Jerome Keogh.
 Emily Scott Thornton, a graduate of the University of Nottingham, UK became one of the schools first teachers.
 Cleophe Donovan joined the school in 1904 to teach the incoming youngsters, while Ms. Thornton was teaching the older children.
 In recognition of their commitment to their vision and years of dedicated service, the school was renamed in their honor: Thornton-Donovan School.